MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/how-to-name-resources-by-using-qualifiers.md

 `\Assets\Images\logo.scale-400.png`

-Don’t use both a `scale` qualifier and a `targetsize` qualifier on the same resource.
+For info about qualifying a resource for both `scale` and `targetsize`, see [Qualify an image resource for targetsize](image-qualifiers-loc-scale-accessibility.md#qualify-an-image-resource-for-targetsize).

 ## TargetSize